TyrantWave/ng2-parallaxscroll/README.md

 --------------- | ---------------
-axis            | axis to scroll on, X or Y speed           | speed to scroll at; can be negative to change direction intialValue     | initial position in pixels maxValue        | maximum value minValue        | minimum value cssUnit         | css unit to use for transform - px, %, vh, em etc.
+axis            | axis to scroll on, X or Y speed           | speed to scroll at; can be negative to change direction initialValue     | initial position in pixels maxValue        | maximum value minValue        | minimum value cssUnit         | css unit to use for transform - px, %, vh, em etc.